-DATES: Proposers are encouraged (but not required) to submit a brief preproposal for programmatic review.
+DATES: Researchers are encouraged (but not required) to submit a brief preproposal for programmatic review.
 Early submission of preproposals is suggested to allow time for meaningful dialogue.

-The deadline for receipt of formal proposals is 4:30 p.m., E.D.T., April 3, 2001, to be accepted for merit review and to permit timely consideration for award in Fiscal Year 2001 and early Fiscal Year 2002.
+The deadline for receipt of formal proposals is 4:30 p.m., E.D.T., May 14, 2002, to be accepted for merit review and to permit timely consideration for award in Fiscal Year 2002 and early Fiscal Year 2003.

-ADDRESSES: Preproposals, referencing Program Announcement LAB 01-22, should be sent E-mail to john.houghton@science.doe.gov.
+ADDRESSES: Preproposals, referencing Program Announcement LAB 02-22, should be sent E-mail to john.houghton@science.doe.gov.

-Formal proposals, referencing Program Announcement LAB 01-22, should be sent to: U.S. Department of Energy, Office of Science, Environmental Sciences Division, SC-

-74, 19901 Germantown Road, Germantown, MD 20874-1290, ATTN: Program Announcement LAB 01-22.
-This address must also be used when submitting proposals by U.S. Postal Service Express Mail or any other commercial overnight delivery service, or when hand-carried by the proposer.
+Formal proposals, referencing Program Announcement LAB 02-22, should be sent to: U.S. Department of Energy, Office of Science, Environmental Sciences Division, SC-74, Office of Biological and Environmental Research, 19901 Germantown Road, Germantown, MD 20874-1290, ATTN: Program Announcement LAB 02-22.
+This address must also be used when submitting proposals by U.S. Postal Service Express Mail or any other commercial overnight delivery service, or when hand-carried by the researcher.

-FOR FURTHER INFORMATION CONTACT: Dr. John Houghton,

-Environmental Sciences Division, SC-74, Office of Biological and Environmental Research, Office of Science, U.S. Department of Energy, 19901 Germantown Road, Germantown, MD 20874-1290, telephone: (301) 903-8288, E-mail: john.houghton@science.doe.gov, fax: (301) 903-8519.
+FOR FURTHER INFORMATION CONTACT: Dr. John Houghton, Environmental Sciences Division, SC-74, Office of Biological and Environmental Research, Office of Science, U.S. Department of Energy, 19901 Germantown Road, Germantown, MD 20874-1290, telephone: (301) 903-8288, E-mail: john.houghton@science.doe.gov, fax: (301) 903-8519.